moiddar/Pushing-SQL-to-its-Limits/README.md

 ```
 <br>

 The highest confidence we have for any association rule is 1.1%.
-This is much lower than typical minimum confidence values of 75% but the reason for that is that we're using a sample so we don't have the complete picture which results in the occurance of itemsets being substantially lower than the occurance of individual items.
+This is much lower than typical minimum confidence values of 75% but the reason for that is that we're using a sample so we don't have the complete picture which results in the occurrence of itemsets being substantially lower than the occurrence of individual items.
 In reality we would reject these association rules but for the purposes of the project lets take a look at the top 3 non reciprocal rules

 |Item A| Item B| Confidence|
 |-|-|-|